Male pregnancy: Uterus transplantation

 Transplanting a uterus into a male body poses a challenge due to the lack of natural ligaments, vasculature, and hormones required to support the uterus.
 The uterus would either have to be donated by a willing donor or be tissue-engineered using the male's stem cells and then implanted into the pelvic region.
 Afterward, an in vitro fertilisation (IVF) procedure would be followed to insert the embryo into the male's transplanted womb.

-Due to the risks posed by long term anti-rejection medication, the uterus would need to be removed following the implied pregnancy.
-Given that humans do not require a uterus to survive, and knowing the predictable complications associated with uterus transplants in females, let alone males, many surgeons advise against the procedure altogether for healthy individuals.
-Lili Elbe was the first recipient of a uterus transplant in attempt to achieve pregnancy but later died of complications following the procedure.
+In 1931, transgender female Lili Elbe (assigned male at birth) underwent a uterus transplant in an attempt to achieve pregnancy, but died of complications following the procedure.